cdwilson/home/README.md

    # via MacPorts for Mac
    sudo port install starship
    ```

-2. To get started [configuring starship](https://starship.rs/config/#prompt), change the following file: `~/.config/starship.toml`
+2. To get started [configuring starship](https://starship.rs/config/#prompt), add your changes to `~/.config/starship.toml`

-3. To use the [Hasklig](https://github.com/i-tu/Hasklig) font shown in the photo above, make sure to install the patched version from [Nerd Fonts](https://www.nerdfonts.com/#home) (Starship uses many of the icons in Nerd Fonts version):
+3. To use the [Hasklig](https://github.com/i-tu/Hasklig) font shown in the photo above, make sure to install the patched "Hasklug" version from [Nerd Fonts](https://www.nerdfonts.com/#home) (Starship uses many of the icons in Nerd Fonts version):

    ```sh
    # via Homebrew for Mac